antmicro/kenning-bare-metal-iree-runtime/README.md

 The runtime binary will be saved in `build/build-riscv/iree-runtime` directory.

-## Evaluating the model and accelerator in Renode simulation
+## Evaluating the model and accelerator in simulation

 Kenning can evaluate a bare metal runtime using Renode - it allows the user to: